COVID-19: Product despatch and customer services are operating as usual

-Posted on 16 February 2020
+Posted on 13 December 2020

 Mushrooms are turning into big business in both the UK & the USA.

 Sales and prices are up, and growers are struggling to keep up with demand.
 This is thought to be due to an increasing number of people moving to a plant-based diet.
 Mushrooms are an obvious meat alternative.
 Even if you don't favour a plant based diet though, mushrooms are fat-free, low calorie, low sodium and gluten free, delicious, nutritious and available all year round.
-So the reasons are stacking up to try and grow your own.

 Button mushrooms remain the most commonly eaten variety, But demand is picking up for specialty varieties, such as shiitake, crimini and oyster mushrooms.

 Despite being a much used ingredient, mushrooms are not an everyday crop in your average garden.
 If you are nervous of wild foraging but long to harvest mushrooms then growing your own gives the reassurance of getting safe, delicious mushrooms without the chance of the poisonous or mind altering effects.

 Mushrooms are perennial organisms that can live for decades, and have two distinct parts.
 Underground, a web of threadlike hyphae known as mycelium cover an often huge area, absorbing nutrients and powering the fungi.
 Above ground is the visible fruit which is the reproductive organs - the bit we eat.

 If you have asked for a mushroom growing kit for Christmas then the choice of which mushroom to grow will already have been made for you.
 However, if you are planning your own mushroom growing adventure then what variety do you choose?